-- aes Cyprium was shortened to cyprium, then changed to coprum, and thereafter became known as copper in English.
+- Aes Cyprium was shortened to cyprium, then changed to cup rum, and after that became known as copper in English.

-- Many everyday items in ancient Egypt where made of copper including water vessels, razors, hand mirrors and chisels.
+- Many everyday items in ancient Egypt were made of copper, including water vessels, razors, hand mirrors and chisels.

-- Copper chisels where used to smooth the limestone blocks of the great pyramids.
+- Copper chisels were used to smooth the limestone blocks of the great pyramids.

-- Copper was also important in agriculture, hoes and picks used to harvest crops was made of copper.
+- Copper was also influential in agriculture; hoes and picks used to harvest crops were made of copper.

 - Greek soldiers wielded bronze weapons and wore bronze armour.